Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *Footer*

-- Clicking the speech bubble icon and ensure it loads the Contact page.
+- Clicking the contact link text and ensure it loads the Contact page.

 - Change the screen size to various mobile devices using devTools to verify that the navigation bar and footer are responsive.
 With the navbar becoming a burger menu and footer items stacking at the appropriate breakpoints.